-My personal aha experience happened in the beginning of 2015, when I coincidentally ran into the DGI (Dividend Growth Investing) community.
+My personal aha experience happened at the beginning of 2015 when I coincidentally ran into the DGI (Dividend Growth Investing) community.
 Although I knew about the benefits of receiving juicy dividends, the DGI concept itself was very new to me.
 And boy, it captivated me right from the start.
 The basic idea is simple: buy shares of quality businesses, collect ever-rising payouts from these companies and then reinvest it.
-The tiny steps in the beginning will convert into an impressive stream, if you let the power of compound interest work for you.
+The tiny steps, in the beginning, will convert into an impressive stream, if you let the power of compound interest work for you.
 This is how Warren Buffett, the most successful investor of all times, has earned nearly a two million percent return on his investors’ money.
 Just imagine: 10.000 USD invested in Berkshire Hathaway back in 1965, would be worth 88 million USD in 2018.

 I was definitely impressed.
 It made “click” in my head.
 This is exactly what I wanted my strategy to be based on (more about my strategy: here).

 Only a couple of months later I’ve opened a brokerage account and bought my first share in May 2015.
 I was proud as hell.
 Since then I committed to stick to the plan.
 I don’t chase to beat the market, nor do I want to find the next Google.
 Been there, done that.
 Whereas capital appreciation is reassuring, what I really focus on are increasing rewards from my holdings.
 One happy day they will represent my snug fortune – an income stream that will allow me to be the master of my own time.